Park Yi-young

-Park Yi-young (born 29 June 1994) is a South Korean professional footballer who plays as a right-back or center-back for Cambodian Premier League club Phnom Penh Crown.
+Park Yi-young (born 29 June 1994) is a South Korean professional footballer who plays as a center-back or right-back for Malaysia Super League club Negeri Sembilan.

 Club career

 Team Socceroo

 Park was going to join a university, but he left for the Philippines after hearing the news that Philippine football clubs were recruiting South Korean based players.
 In 2013, he joined Team Socceroo, a team of Philippine second division, and contributed to their league title.
 The next year, he scored five goals and provided six assists during 21 games in the first division.

 Pachanga Diliman

 Park moved to Pachanga Diliman in July 2014 and participated in friendly games after the league season ended.

 St. Pauli

 In 2015, Park was eliminated from tryouts for Marítimo and Teplička nad Váhom, challenging Europe, but succeeded in joining St. Pauli.
 He established himself as the first team's right back in the second half of the 2017–18 season.
 On 6 May 2018, he scored the crucial winning goal against Arminia Bielefeld which prevented his team's relegation.
 In August 2018, he agreed a contract extension until June 2022.